techsoulman/Fortressia/README.md

-Command the forces of the North Pole and save Christmas... or declare war on Christmas and cancel it forever!
-A Yuletide-themed mod for UnCiv
+Work in progress, a nation that specialises in fortifications!
+A mod for UnCiv.